 Many dance schools offer a smorgasbord of classes and lessons for young kids to attend which can leave parents confused as to just how many dance classes they should be enrolling their child into?

-At the age of five, attending one dance lesson per week is ideal.
-The research states that in general there are no amount of dance classes a five year old should be doing.
+At the age of five, attending one or two dance lessons or 1 to 2 hours of classes per week is ideal.
+The research states that in general there are no amount of dance classes a five-year-old should be doing.

 Should my 5 year old take class twice a week?